KeishPi/file-transfer-app/README.md

 # file-transfer-app
 1) Server multi-threaded: a new thread is created for each client
 2) Username/password access to the server:
-  *username: client
+    username: client
-  *password: pass
+    password: pass
 3) Allow client to change directories (cd): see instructions below
-4) Transfer other files:
-  *Not well tested, but worked with an mp4 file.
+4) Transfer other files:  Not well tested, but worked with an mp4 file.
 Didn't seem to work with a .pdf or executable, program would hang for some reason.

 Put ftserver.c and ftclient.py in separate folders/directories
-   To run ftserver.c: Go to the directory containing ftserver.c and the makefile
+To run ftserver.c:
+    Go to the directory containing ftserver.c and the makefile

-	To COMPILE enter the following on the command line: make
+	TO COMPILE Enter the following on the command line: make
 	OR
 	gcc -g ftserver.c -o ftserver -lpthread

-	To RUN Enter the following on the command line:
+	TO RUN Enter the following on the command line:
 	./ftserver <port#>
 	Example: ./ftserver 5888

-   To run ftclient.py: ftserver must be already running Go to the directory containing ftclient.py
+To run ftclient.py:
+	ftserver must be already running
+        Go to the directory containing ftclient.py

 	Enter one of the following on the command line: ftclient.py <server_host> <ctrl_port> -l <data_port>